aws-amplify/amplify-js/docs/media/install_n_config.md

 ❯ javascript
 ```

-Initializing a project creates the backend configuration file `aws-exports.js` which you will import in your app to use Amplify categories.
-This file contains the configuration and endpoint metadata used to link you frontend to your backend services, and it needs to be located in your source directory.

-If you are starting a new project, please be sure to have a source directory, e.g. '/src' and select this directory when prompted by the *init* command.

-The `init` command configures your local development environment for AWS Amplify and creates a backend project for your app.
-When using it for the first time, the CLI will help you to create and use your AWS credentials.
+### AWS CloudFormation Configuration

-Amplify CLI uses AWS CloudFormation to manage your backend resources.
-When prompted for the AWS CloudFormation configuration, select the default configuration by hitting enter to the command prompt.
+Amplify CLI utilizes AWS CloudFormation to manage your backend resources.
+When you are using the CLI for the first time in your project, you need to create a new AWS CloudFormation configuration.
+The CLI makes this process easy by providing you a default configuration option.

+When prompted for the AWS CloudFormation configuration, select the default configuration by hitting *enter* at the command prompt:

 ```terminal
 Amplify uses AWS CloudFormation default configuration.